michal-harish/spark-on-hbase/README.md

 # TODOs

-- Move HBaseJoin and HBaseLookup into the basic implementation from the keyspace
+- Refactor join functionality into HBaseRdd, but in such way it doesn't conflict with the existing PairRDDFunctions
 - refactor for enabling forks and make the graph demo an example of a fork